All About Livestreaming for Your Nonprofit

 It wasn't until we began talking [to Funraise] that we found Funraise is a tool where we can actually pull all of that information and be able to understand and convert a lot of these people from just donating because they found us through a broadcaster they like to being able to give them the critical information they need to stay involved with our org.

 Convinced livestream fundraising is the way to go?
-Excited that Twitch streamers raised $30 million for charity in 2017, $40+ million in 2018, and $55 million in 2019?
 Good.
 Now that you're in, we'll share the #1 key for nonprofits: use your fundraising expertise to build relationships.
 That's it.

-Alyssa Sweetman, livestream content creator and Director of Social Impact at Twitch brings you her insider view of livestream fundraising.
+Alyssa Sweetman, livestream content creator and Director of Social Impact at Twitch, brings you her insider view of streaming for nonprofits.

-We've heard that Twitch charitable fundraising is on the rise.
+We've heard that livestream charitable fundraising is on the rise.

 Or that the number of concurrent viewers (people watching at the same time) has seen similar growth, from 102,000 concurrent viewers in 2012 to 1.38 million concurrent viewers in 2020.